 The Olympic Stadium is one of Montréal’s most iconic landmarks, and the top of its tower is a fantastic place to get a sense of the city.
 At 165 metres high with a 45-degree angle, the Montréal Tower is the tallest inclined tower in the world – and an architectural masterpiece.
 Take the funicular to the top, and see the city sprawl around you; you’ll be able to spot other landmarks and attractions in all directions, like a living map.

 At over 100 metres high, the highest part of the Jacques-Cartier Bridge – which has pedestrian and bike access – is definitely a high place, and there’s no better spot to view the lights on fireworks nights.
 Plus, you’ll be standing among a real-life work of art: the bridge itself is illuminated every night in a kinetic work created by Moment Factory that reflects the city’s energy flow.

 Take in the panoramic view in the cozy comfort of a weather-proof, four-season gondola aboard the largest, tallest Ferris wheel in Canada.
 Located right in Old Port, La Grande roue de Montréal’s 42 gondolas are equipped with ultra-clear tempered glass panes so you can see up to 28 kilometres away on a clear day.
 In the evening, colourful lights steal the show, creating a romantic and festive atmosphere.

 Le Monstre at La Ronde

-With its highest spots hitting 40 metres, it’s no wonder this oldie-but-goodie ride at La Ronde – Montréal’s Six Flags amusement park – gives spills and chills.
+With its highest spots hitting 40 metres, it’s no wonder this oldie-but-goodie ride at La Ronde – Montréal’s Six Flags amusement park – gives thrills and chills.
 If you have time to actually look over the screaming and flailing arms at certain spots on Le Monstre you’ll see the beautiful St. Lawrence River and islands spread out before you.
 All you’ve got to do is dare open your eyes!